-"If the trees look yellow to the artist then painted a bright yellow they must be."
+"If the trees look yellow to the artist, then painted a bright yellow they must be."

-Fauvism was the first twentieth-century movement in modern art.
-Inspired by the examples of, , , and , it grew out of a loosely allied group of French painters with shared interests. was eventually recognized as the leader of Les Fauves, or "The Wild Beasts," and like the group, he emphasized the use of intense color as a vehicle for describing light and space, as well as for communicating the artist's emotional state.
-In these regards, Fauvism proved to be an important precursor to and , respectively, and an inspiration for future modes of abstraction.
+Fauvism, the first twentieth-century movement in modern art, was initially inspired by the examples of, , , and .
+The Fauves ("wild beasts") were a loosely allied group of French painters with shared interests.
+Several of them, including , , and , had been pupils of the artist and admired the older artist's emphasis on personal expression.
+Matisse emerged as the leader of the group, whose members shared the use of intense color as a vehicle for describing light and space, and who redefined pure color and form as means of communicating the artist's emotional state.
+In these regards, Fauvism proved to be an important precursor to and as well as a touchstone for future modes of abstraction.

 FAUVISM KEY IDEAS

 MOST IMPORTANT ART

 Luxe, Calme et Volupte (1904)

 This early work by Matisse clearly indicates the artist's stylistic influences, most notably Georges Seurat's Pointillism and Paul Signac's Divisionism, in the use of tiny dabs of color to create a visual frisson.
 What sets this work apart from these more rigid methods, however, is Matisse's intense concentrations of pure color.
 The oranges, yellows, greens, and other colors all maintain their own discrete places on the picture plane, never quite merging to form the harmonious tonality that both Seurat and Signac were known for, and instead heighten the almost vertiginous effect created by the striking dots of paint.
 Matisse took this work's title, which translates as "luxury, peace, and pleasure," from Charles Baudelaire's poem L'Invitation au Voyage (Invitation to a Voyage).

 Oil on canvas - Musée National d'Art Moderne, Paris